 vagrant shapshot list — lists all your previously taken snapshots (if you have any) — oldest on top, newest at the bottom.

 Some providers (such as with VirtualBox) require all «child» snapshots to be deleted first.
-Vagrant itself does not track «children», but if this is the case, be sure to delete the snapshots in the reverse order they were taken (delete newer, than older ones).
+Vagrant itself doesn’t track «children», but if this is the case, be sure to delete the snapshots in the reverse order they were taken (first delete newer, than older ones).